The flu vaccine is a safe and effective vaccine. It's offered every year on the NHS to help protect people at risk of flu and its complications.

 There are several types of injected flu vaccine.
 None of them contains live viruses so they are called inactivated vaccines.

 If you're eligible for the flu vaccine on the NHS, you'll be offered one that's most effective for you, depending on your age:

-- adults aged 65 and over are offered an injected inactivated vaccine; the most common one contains an adjuvant to help your immune system have a stronger response to the vaccine
+- adults aged 65 and over – the most common one contains an extra ingredient to help your immune system make a stronger response to the vaccine

 Talk to a GP, practice nurse or pharmacist for more information about these vaccines.